tom-frantz/markr/README.md

 From the root directory (where this file is located) `docker-compose -f .\docker\docker-compose.yml up --build`

+### With tests
+Simply go into the docker compose file, and uncomment the two keys (`entrypoint` and `command`) under `web`
+Note: make sure they're on the same indent as all the other keys in the docker-compose file

 ## To run in debug mode
 - Install any python dependencies (virtualenv or otherwise) `pip install -r requirements.txt`
 - run `uvicorn main:app --reload` to run in debug mode